Search Marketing, Organic or Paid For Your SaaS?

 Nothing embodies the metaphor of the Tortoise and the Hare better than the relationship between SEM, SEO and PPC.
-Search engine marketing (SEM) is the practice of developing a market for search traffic to your website through long term organic growth using content marketing and search engine optimization (SEO) and short term Pay Per Click campaigns (PPC).
-Which one is right for you?
+Search engine marketing (SEM) is the practice of developing a market for search traffic to your website.
+Content marketing builds long term organic growth using content and is often paired with search engine optimization (SEO).
+Short term Pay Per Click campaigns (PPC) help you buy your way to the top of the results for competitive keywords.
+Which one is right for your SaaS?
 In this article we will discuss the relationship between these tactics and how they can combine to an effective search marketing strategy.

 Search Engine Marketing (SEM)